Blog Written by

 But why assume that working class families aren't online!

-Nearly all Americans have cell phone (95%) and almost 80% of those phones are SMART PHONES
+Nearly all Americans have cell phone (95%) and almost 80% of those phones are SMART PHONES.

 Walmart marketing strategists must know this.